 Love is eternal, and so are its many mix-ups and antics.
 In this story, a woman in love with her best friend tries to ruin his marriage before it even starts.

 P.J.
 Hogan of Muriel’s Wedding fame directed this comedy hit that borders on slapstick.
-Dermot Mulroney plays the straight man while Cameron Diaz gives one of the finest performances of her career as the sweet and perfect bride to be.
+Dermot Mulroney plays the straight man while Cameron Diaz gives one of the finest performances of her career as the sweet and perfect bride-to-be.

 In My Best Friend’s Wedding, the only guy that Julia gets is gay, in a career-making performance by Rupert Everett.